Isoniazid

 Who is eligible for isoniazid?

-Isoniazid eligibility depends on factors like age, medical history, drug allergies, and current medications.
-Typically, it's prescribed to patients diagnosed with active or latent tuberculosis infection who do not have contraindications.
-A healthcare provider will determine your eligibility based on these factors.
+Eligibility for isoniazid depends on factors such as age, medical history of allergies, medications, and the medications being taken.
+Usually, it is prescribed to patients who have been diagnosed with latent tuberculosis infection and do not have any conditions that would make it unsuitable.
+Your healthcare provider will assess your eligibility based on these considerations.

 Is there an alternative for isoniazid?

-Alternative medications may be considered if you cannot take isoniazid due to contraindications or side effects.
-Some alternatives include rifampin, ethambutol, pyrazinamide or other second-line anti-tuberculosis drugs.
-Consult your healthcare provider before switching medications.
+If you're unable to take isoniazid due to contraindications or side effects, your healthcare provider may suggest considering alternative medications.
+Some options include rifampin, ethambutol, pyrazinamide, or other anti-tuberculosis drugs.
+It's essential to consult with your healthcare provider before changing your medication.

 Buy Isoniazid: An Essential Guide to Usage and Safety